oddle-developer/oddle-frontend-challenge/README.md

 ## Instruction

 1. Allocate around 4 hours on this project and fork this repository
-2. Create a single page application that consumes github search API (e.g. https://api.github.com/search/users?q=tom)
+2. Create a single page application that consumes [Github API](https://developer.github.com/v3/) (See [Requirements](https://github.com/oddle-developer/oddle-frontend-challenge#requirements) for more details)
-3. Host your production ready application on Heroku/Now and send us the link
+3. Host your production ready application on [Heroku](http://heroku.com)/[Now](https://zeit.co/now) and send us the link
 4. Create a pull request to this repository

 ## Requirements